 NBIM shall periodically measure the total financial exposure for operational risks and maintain separate scales for probability and consequence of individual risk factors.

 Critical and significant risks shall be targeted by NBIM with relevant internal controls and/or actions to reduce the risk level.
 This shall be done through reducing the probability of the event occurring and / or reducing the expected consequence.
-Risks with very high consequence and very low probability shall be targeted by business continuity plans and procedures.
+For risks with very high consequence, there shall be risk mitigating controls and measures which may include, but are not limited to, business continuity plans and procedures.
 Critical and significant operational risks together with risk mitigation actions and controls shall be monitored and followed-up.

 An operational incident is defined as an unwanted operational event that has occurred.